EstherNjuguna/Bookrecommendation/README.md

 Then, open the index.html file on your browser to run the application.

+The API source code is https://blooming-lake-11486.herokuapp.com/books

 Deliverables
  I can:

-1. See the first book's details, including its name, image and description when the page loads.Make a GET request to the following endpoint to retrieve the book data.
+1. See the first book's details, including its name, image and description when the page loads.Make a GET request to the following endpoint to retrieve the book data,
-2. Able to sign up or log in to the webpage
+2. Able to sign up or log in to the webpage,
-3. Make a GET request to the following endpoint to get the book data.
+3. Make a GET request to the following endpoint to get the book data,
 4. Leave and edit a book review
 Technologies Used
 JavaScript